cfpb/design-system/docs/pages/selects.md

                   <option value="option8">Multiselect options can also contain long words that will be wrapped like supercalifragilisticexpialidocious</option>
               </select>
           </div>
-        variation_implementation:
-          'Custom JavaScript may be required to make the default multiselect component accessible for the visually impaired.
-See the [accessibility](#accessibility) section for more information. '
+        variation_implementation: "Custom JavaScript may be required to make the default multiselect component accessible for the visually impaired.
+See the [accessibility](#accessibility) section for more information. "
     variation_group_name: Types
-guidelines: ''
+guidelines: ""
 eyebrow: Components
 use_cases: >-
   While selects are easy to implement, they aren’t always the best choice from a